Daphne Cockwell Health Sciences Complex

 The Daphne Cockwell Health Sciences Complex earned the 2021 Best Tall Mixed-Use Building by the Council of Tall Buildings and Urban Habitat (CTBUH) — a distinction honoring projects that have made extraordinary contributions to the advancement of tall buildings, the urban environment and sustainability.

 The DCC demonstrates how the university can leverage its downtown location as an urban campus while promoting dense, mixed-use vertical growth, and create a vibrant public realm.
 Built from low-environmental-impact materials, the building is expected to use significantly less energy and potable water than traditional construction.
-Its innovative, environmentally responsible features highlight Toronto Metropolitan’s commitment to sustainability.
+Its innovative, environmentally responsible features highlight TMU’s commitment to sustainability.

 It's an exemplary expression of Toronto Metropolitan University’s city-building vision.
 The Award of Excellence represents a new benchmark for the university as we continue to build high-quality spaces for scholarly, research and creative activities, as well as ensuring our spaces promote health and wellbeing.